SPN-90009 - Spanish 9

 None

-This module is designed for students with advanced Spanish language skills, Spanish 8 (or equivalent) and will focus on systematically enhancing all four skills, whilst studying topics of relevance to modern day Spain and Hispanic countries.
+This course is designed for students with advanced Spanish language skills (Spanish 8, A-level grade 7-9/B-A or equivalent) and will focus on systematically enhancing all four skills, whilst studying topics of relevance to modern-day Spanish-speaking countries.

-By the end of the module students should be able to handle a variety of complex Spanish sources, including newspaper articles and fictional texts, conduct their own searches of Spanish/Hispanic websites and read and discuss factual and fictional texts with some confidence.
+By the end of the course you will be able to handle a variety of complex Spanish sources, including newspaper articles and fictional texts, conduct your own searches of Hispanic websites and read and discuss factual and fictional texts with some confidence.
 Feedback on formative and summative assessments will be provided at regular intervals and emphasis will be placed on enabling you to become an efficient language learner after completion of the course.

-The language level of this module corresponds to work leading to Level C1 in the Common European Framework of Reference for Languages (CEFR -C1)
+The language level of this module corresponds to B1+/B2 work leading to Level B2+ in the European Common Framework for Languages (CEFR B2+)

 Aims